 These are made up of two parts and a written estimate will be provided when the funeral has been arranged or shortly afterwards.

 These charges are made to the Funeral Directors for providing professional services which include the conveyance of the deceased to our private Chapel of Rest (NOTE: all located on the one premises), care of the deceased, the necessary documentation, a standard coffin (which can be upgraded), a traditional hearse and four bearers.

 These are known as third party disbursements which every Funeral Director should charge the same price.
 These payments are paid on your behalf to the minister, celebrant, humanist, cemetery, crematorium, florist, for Order of Service, news paper notice (obituary and thanks for sympathy) if required.
 Also an urn/casket for ashes and the doctor's fees if required.
 Also any interment fees.

 A direct cremation is a practical and lower-cost option, which separates the cremation process from the funeral ceremony.
 A cremation is held without any service or mourners present and the ashes are returned to the family a few days later.

 We offer direct cremations in Carlisle, Distington and further afield, these start from £1,295 fully inclusive.

 Chapels of Rest

 Our Chapels of Rest are a place for you to come and visit your loved one who is resting with us.
 Visits to the Chapels are by appointment and can be any time that suits you.
-Jill will be on hand to show you into the Chapel and she can stay with you if you wish, or alternatively, she can leave you in private to spend time with your loved one.
+Jill, Peter or Julie will be on hand to show you into the Chapel and she can stay with you if you wish, or alternatively, they can leave you in private to spend time with your loved one.

 Coroners investigate deaths that have been reported to them if it appears that: